 Flourishing is at once the most satisfying and most difficult part of studying calligraphy - and not necessarily just copperplate.
 One bad flourish can ruin the look of an entire piece.

 In this class we work through the basic rules of how to create a flourish that is balanced, even, and well aligned; we discuss where to put shade and where not to; we talk about whole arm movement and about planning flourishing that complements your whole piece, rather than just one word here and there.
-We discuss tine control and how to use the pen to help you, not work against it, in creating tiny leaves, florals, and traditional sheaves of wheat to complement your flourishes - and we will talk about when not to flourish, when to let your lettering stand for itself.
+We discuss tine control and how to use the pen to help you, not work against it, and we will talk about when not to flourish, when to let your lettering stand for itself.

 Class kits will include paper, ink, and nibs, but not an oblique holder (although these can be purchased in class).